Balkh: Medieval Islamic

-Balkh Museum
+Displays at the Balkh Museum

 The museum was formerly the second largest museum in the country, but its collection has suffered from looting in recent times.

 The museum is also known as the Museum of the Blue Mosque, from the building it shares with a religious library.
 As well as exhibits from the ancient ruins of Balkh, the collection includes works of Islamic art including a 13th-century Quran, and examples of Afghan decorative and folk art.